On classification of (self-dual) higher-spin gravities in flat space: Low-derivative chiral higher-spin theories

 We present the solutions starting from the three-parameter family, then proceed to the two- and one-parameter families, followed by particular cases.
 However, it is important to interpret the classification in the opposite direction.
 The solution with the greatest helicity freedom remains valid until an additional relation is imposed, reducing the number of free parameters.

-As all solutions are completely determined by the (interacting) spectrum, for each inequivalent crystal, we only write down the spectrum in the following way: $\pm\{...\}\wedge\{...\}$, where the first term represents pairs $\phi_{+s}$, $\phi_{-s}$, while the second bracket corresponds to fields $\phi_{\lambda}$ that appear in the interactions only via $\phi_{\lambda}$ and not $\phi_{-\lambda}$.
-Fields that do not have both helicities are those in the seed.
-Generated fields are always in the exchange and always come in pairs.
+As all solutions are completely determined by the (interacting) spectrum, for each inequivalent crystal, we only write down the interacting spectrum in the following way: $\pm\{ \lambda_1, ...\}\cup\{s_1,...\}$.
+The spectrum of a theory consists of fields with helicity $\pm \lambda_1$, ..., $\pm s_1$, ...\footnote{The free Hamiltonian always contains pairs of fields with opposite helicities.}.
+The cubic vertices are given by all possible triplets of fields with helicities $\pm \lambda_1$, ... and $+s_1$, ... (no $-s_1$!) such that the total helicity is $(1)2$ for (one-)two-derivative theories.

 Note that a crystal can exhibit two possible behaviours when a new relation among the helicities is imposed: \begin{itemize} \item The new relation may trigger the formation of new and different small crystals.
 This leads to an inequivalent crystal compared to the original one, but with one less degree of freedom in the helicities. \item The new relation does not result in any new small crystals.
 In this case, the resulting crystal is simply a contraction of the original one, in the sense that, although it contains fewer fields and couplings, it is not independent of the original. \end{itemize}